Date, Walnut and Bourbon Cinnamon Rolls with Cream Cheese Icing

 I love dates; they are natures ooey, gooey, sweet treat in one package.
 Not just for baked goods, they are also a fabulous addition to appetizers, salads and more.
 One of my favorite appetizers is this one I recreated from Ya Ya’s, a nearby restaurant that I love.
 It’s simply a date stuffed with a pecan that is then wrapped in bacon and grilled…perfect sweet, salty, crunchy heaven if you ask me.
-It didn’t take convincing when I heard from the folks at Natural Delights wondering if I would like to try some of their dates.
-I was envisioning sticky toffee pudding or date bars or a salad but then something jelled in my head and I was dying to make cinnamon rolls with a date filling.
-Dates, toasted walnuts, cinnamon, butter and bourbon as a matter of fact.
-Now how bad could that be???
+Maybe next in line?
+These Date and Nut Cinnamon Rolls.
+With a bit of boozy icing.
+Oh yeah.

-I wish I had a heartfelt tale of how these came about but I think it was subliminal; I did just have coffee the other day right across from DuffyRolls and they make the most amazing cinnamon rolls…yes, that had to be it!
+I wish I had a heartfelt tale of how these came about but I think it was subliminal; I did just have coffee the other day right across from DuffyRolls and they make the most amazing cinnamon rolls…yes, that had to be it; that’s what got me started on making some the next day in my kitchen!
 It was meant to be.
 I decided that a bit of bourbon added to the mix of dates, sugars and nuts might be nice and guess what?
 I was right!
 The final touch is a drizzle with some bourbon cream cheese icing; it’s lucky to see these rolls with that stuff; I could have eaten it all up with a spoon!

 The recipe I used for the actual cinnamon rolls was something I got from a neighbor; I have no idea where she obtained it but it was easy enough to make and I loved the results.
 The filling is just an exaggeration of a standard cinnamon/sugar/butter mixture.
 Some dates, toasted walnuts and bourbon boost it a lot!
 If I had one point of contention I guess it’s that I took the ‘huge’ to heart and without the recipe including a recommended pan size, I put the rolls into a dish that turned out to be too large.
 They did rise fine but I think if they had been in a smaller pan, they would have risen higher instead of spreading out; I’ve made a point of indicating the pan size I would recommend after my experience but really, I’m not complaining, promise.